-50 Alarming Cyberbullying Statistics for 2022
+50 Alarming Cyberbullying Statistics to Know in 2023

 Technology has deeply transformed humankind’s culture and values.
 In just a few decades various technologies managed to permeate our society and thoroughly change our lives.
 Smartphones, the internet and social media (just to name a few) are now an integral part of our daily habits.

 It's not all fun and games, though.